Input

 max_size attribute

-It will limit the user to add attachments that exceed the specified maximum in MB.
+This attribute will limit the user to add attachments that exceed the specified maximum in MB.

 Silverfin uses the 1kB = 1000 bytes convention